 Those excuses are all eating disorder bollocky lies.
 You don’t need permission to eat, you can eat even when you have spent all day and every day on your backside; exercise is blatantly not calming your anxiety when your anxiety sky rockets when you cannot move for a few days and eating disorder recovery is about repairing and rewiring a messed up brain… which if you have exercise compulsions, I am sorry but your brain is messed up and it does not matter what your weight is!

-So – time to take this time of lockdown to face this exercise and movement business head on.
+So perhaps it is time to take this period of lockdown as a chance to face this exercise and movement business head on.